Janine Austin Clayton: Career

 Clayton was the deputy clinical director at NEI.
-She was appointed associate director for research on women’s health at the National Institutes of Health (NIH) and director of the Office of Research on Women’s Health at NIH in 2012.
+She was appointed associate director for research on women's health at the National Institutes of Health (NIH) and director of the Office of Research on Women's Health at NIH in 2012.
 Clayton has strengthened NIH support for research on diseases, disorders, and conditions that affect women.
-She is the architect of the NIH policy requiring scientists to consider sex as a biological variable across the research spectrum, a part of NIH’s initiative to enhance reproducibility, rigor, and transparency.
-As co-chair of the NIH Working Group on Women in Biomedical Careers with NIH Director Francis Collins, Clayton also leads NIH’s efforts to advance women in science careers.
+She is the architect of the NIH policy requiring scientists to consider sex as a biological variable across the research spectrum, a part of NIH's initiative to enhance reproducibility, rigor, and transparency.
+As co-chair of the NIH Working Group on Women in Biomedical Careers with NIH Director Francis Collins, Clayton also leads NIH's efforts to advance women in science careers.

 Research

-A board-certified ophthalmologist, Clayton’s research interests include autoimmune ocular diseases and the role of sex and gender in health and disease.
+A board-certified ophthalmologist, Clayton's research interests include autoimmune ocular diseases and the role of sex and gender in health and disease.
 Clayton has a particular interest in ocular surface disease and discovered a novel form of disease associated with premature ovarian insufficiency that affects young women, setting the stage for her interest in rigorous, thoughtful exploration of the role of sex and gender in health and disease.
 She is the author of more than 80 scientific publications, journal articles, and book chapters.
 Her clinical research has ranged from randomized controlled trials of novel therapies for immune-mediated ocular diseases to studies on the development of digital imaging techniques for the anterior segment.

 Awards and honors

 Clayton has received several awards and has been recognized as a leader by her peers.
 She received the Senior Achievement Award from the Board of Trustees of the American Academy of Ophthalmology in 2008, was selected as a 2010 Silver Fellow by the Association for Research in Vision and Ophthalmology, and won the European Uveitis Patient Interest Association Clinical Uveitis Research Award in 2010.
-In 2015, she was awarded the American Medical Women’s Association Lila A. Wallis Women’s Health Award and the Wenger Award for Excellence in Public Service.
-Clayton was granted the Bernadine Healy Award for Visionary Leadership in Women’s Health in 2016.
+In 2015, she was awarded the American Medical Women's Association Lila A. Wallis Women's Health Award and the Wenger Award for Excellence in Public Service.
+Clayton was granted the Bernadine Healy Award for Visionary Leadership in Women's Health in 2016.
 The same year, she was inducted into Johns Hopkins University's Society of Scholars as a distinguished alum.
-She was also selected as an honoree for the Woman’s Day Red Dress Awards and the American Medical Association’s Dr. Nathan Davis Awards for Outstanding Government Service in 2017.
+She was also selected as an honoree for the Woman's Day Red Dress Awards and the American Medical Association's Dr. Nathan Davis Awards for Outstanding Government Service in 2017.
+She was elected a Member of the National Academy of Medicine in 2024.

 Personal life

 Clayton and her husband, Robert Clayton met their sophomore year at Johns Hopkins University.
 They dated through the end of the junior years before parting ways.
 They resumed a long-distance relationship their first year of graduate school.
 Robert Clayton is a lawyer.
 He founded a family law firm in Los Angeles in 2000.
-They married on April 11, 2008 and reside in North Potomac, Maryland.
+They married on April 11, 2008, and reside in North Potomac, Maryland.